Rational approximations on toric varieties: Introduction

+Based on results about surfaces, we observe that both the best approximations and the generic approximations, especially the latter, seem to show some degeneration-invariance amongst families of polarized varieties.
+Studying Diophantine approximation on toric varieties may give some evidence on what happens about other varieties admitting toric degenerations.
+It would also be interesting to compare our result with \cite{ito}, which gives an estimate of the Seshadri constant for toric varieties.
+By performing the geometric argument as in \cite[\S3]{McKinnon2007} \cite[\S3]{McKinnon-Roth2}, we would be able to work out Conjecture \ref{conj:mckinnon} for a larger class of varieties not necessarily toric but admitting birational morphisms to toric ones.

-We remark that in general it is not always true that smooth rational curves of minimal degree contribute to the best or the generic approximation. especially when the pseudo-effective cone has too many generators.
-McKinnon \cite[\S4]{McKinnon2007} exhibits first examples --- smooth cubic surfaces --- on which the best approximation for a general point is achieved on a singular cubic curve (see \cite[Theorem 4.5]{McKinnon-Roth2} for a detailed statement).
-So does their toric degeneration with $3\mathbf{A}_2$ singularities.
-Note that (the desingularisation of) this toric variety does not verify Hypothesis (*).
-See also the surfaces $Y_3,Y_4$ in \cite{Huang2} and \cite{Huang3}.The actual phenomenon is that certain singular curves, whose approximation constant equal their degree divided by some factor coming from K. Roth's theorem \eqref{eq:Roth} or their singular multiplicity, give better approximation than the smooth ones.
-Moreover the nodal type and the cuspical type singularities have different contributions.
+Without Hypothesis $(*)$, the situation is noticeably more complicated.
+Indeed, it is not always true that smooth rational curves of minimal degree contribute to the best or the generic approximations, especially when the pseudo-effective cone or the nef cone has too many generators.
+McKinnon \cite[\S4]{McKinnon2007} exhibits first examples --- smooth cubic surfaces --- on which the best approximations for a general point are properly achieved on a singular cubic curve (see \cite[Theorem 4.5]{McKinnon-Roth2} for a detailed statement).
+So does their toric degeneration with $3\mathbf{A}_2$ singularities. \footnote{See also \cite[\S8]{McKinnon-Satriano} for another example of a weighted projective space.} Note that (the desingularisation of) this toric variety does not verify Hypothesis $(*)$.
+For the generic approximations, see the surfaces $Y_3,Y_4$ in \cite{Huang2} and \cite{Huang3}.
+The phenomenon is that, certain singular rational curves, whose approximation constants are equal to their degree divided by the factor $2$ coming from K. Roth's theorem \eqref{eq:Roth} or by the multiplicity at the singular point, give better approximations than the smooth ones.
+Moreover, the nodal type and the cuspidal type singularities have different contributions.
 See \cite[Theorem 2.16]{McKinnon-Roth1}.
-The appearance of such singular curves is quite general (see a family of examples in \cite[\S5.5]{Huang2}) and merits further investigation.
-By Theorem \ref{thm:mainthm}, Hypothesis (*) indicates a sufficient condition for which they do not enter.
-Nevertheless, all know results share the light of the definition of the Seshadri constant: looking for rational curves whose multiplicity at a fixed point is comparable with their degree.
+The appearance of such singular curves is quite general (see a family of examples in \cite[\S5.5]{Huang2}) and they merit further investigation.
+By Theorem \ref{thm:mainthm}, Hypothesis $(*)$ indicates a sufficient condition for which singular curves do not enter.
+Nevertheless, all known results shed light on the definition of the Seshadri constant: looking for (singular) rational curves whose multiplicities at a fixed point are comparable with their degrees.